marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 <!--
 #### Teaching plan:
+## Asynchronous
 - Lecture on reading material
 - Watch and discuss Sara and/or Judith's interviews
+## Synchronous
+- Discussion questions raised in lecture
-- Round-robin sessions to re-formulate research questions -->
+- Round-robin sessions to re-formulate research questions
+- Remind about meetings
+-->

 #### Assignments due